Watermelon

 8. Have fun and giggle a lot!

-Watermelon spitting might be a little messy, or your kids are a little young to enjoy this kind of data collecting.
+Watermelon spitting might be a little too messy or difficult for some students so some ammendments might be necessary.
 Perhaps a simple mathematical seed estimation project, as part of an afternoon snack will do.
 Guessing and collecting the seeds out of a large piece of watermelon then counting, is fun for any young learner.
 Have plenty of napkins handy and most of all have fun with math.

 Implementing math with hands-on activities to early learners will help children understand math is all around their world.
 Math is more than a worksheet, and more than just numbers.